 Unit 2: Energy and the Environment

-Issue: Can We Reduce Carbon Emissions Enough to Limit Global Warming?
+Issue: Is it Necessary to Reduce Carbon Emissions to Fight Global Warming?

 Issue: Would a Carbon Tax Help Slow Global Warming?